sbt/website/src/reference/90-Developers-Guide/09-Launcher/01-Launcher-Getting-Started.md

 The sbt launcher provides two parts:

 1. An interface for launched applications to interact with the launcher code
-2. A minimal sbt-launch.jar that can launch application by resolving them through ivy.
+2. A minimal sbt-launch.jar that can launch applications by resolving them through ivy.

 The sbt launcher component is a self-contained jar that boots a Scala application or server without Scala or the application already existing on the system.
-The only prerequisites are the launcher jar itself, an optional configuration file, and a java runtime version 1.6 or greater.
+The only prerequisites are the launcher jar itself, an optional configuration file, and a Java runtime version 1.6 or greater.

 ### Overview

 A user downloads the launcher jar and creates a script to run it.
 In this documentation, the script will be assumed to be called `launch`.
-For unix, the script would look like: `java -jar sbt-launcher.jar "\$@"`
+For Unix, the script would look like: `java -jar sbt-launcher.jar "\$@"`

 The user can now launch servers and applications which provide sbt launcher configuration.

 Alternatively, you can repackage the launcher with a launcher configuration file.
-The [sbt/sbt](https://github.com/sbt/sbt) for example pulls in the raw JAR and [injects the appropriate boot.properties files for sbt](launcher-inject).
+For example, [sbt/sbt](https://github.com/sbt/sbt) pulls in the raw JAR and [injects the appropriate boot.properties files for sbt](launcher-inject).

 #### Applications